MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/knowledge-management-oc.md

 ---
-title: Share knowledge articles in the Omni-channel Engagement Hub | MicrosoftDocs
+title: Share knowledge articles in the Omnichannel for Customer Service | MicrosoftDocs
-description: Understand how you can share knowledge articles in the Omni-channel Engagement Hub
+description: Understand how you can share knowledge articles in the Omnichannel for Customer Service
-keywords: Omni-channel Engagement Hub; share knowledge articles
+keywords: Omnichannel for Customer Service; share knowledge articles
 author: anjgupta
 ms.author: anjgup
 manager: shujoshi